EStaELisa/graphcast-xai/README.md

 **Note:**

 - All setup scripts are located in the `scripts/` directory and are executed automatically during deployment.
-- Infrastructure configuration is controlled via the Pulumi YAML files (`Pulumi.tpu.yaml`, `Pulumi.gpu.yaml`, `Pulumi.bucket.yaml`).
+- Infrastructure configuration is controlled via the Pulumi YAML files (`Pulumi.tpu.yaml`, `Pulumi.bucket.yaml`).
 - See `main.go` for Pulumi automation logic.

 ---

 ## Setup Scripts (`scripts/`)

-This repository provides several helper scripts in the [`scripts/`](scripts/) directory to automate environment setup and system preparation, especially for cloud or TPU/GPU environments:
+This repository provides several helper scripts in the [`scripts/`](scripts/) directory to automate environment setup and system preparation, especially for cloud or TPU environments:

 - **00_update.sh**
   Updates and upgrades system packages using `apt`.